Old San Juan, Bad Driving, and a Bullpen Conversation

 But it’s not just the sport I examined, it was the culture.
 “Take your time, no one’s in a hurry.”
 “Puerto Ricans work to live, they don’t live to work.”
 “It’s lazy here.”
 The three quotes in order come from a hotel valet servicewoman, a Flavors of San Juan food tour guide, and current Major League reliever JC Romero (more on him in a bit).
 They, like many bilingual residents, must deal with inane questions, bad Spanish, incomprehensible Spanish, and dammit-I’m-American-speak-American cruise ship English.
 That last species probably enjoyed “Booty’s Sports Bar,” which I tasted on my first lunch alone down there.
 How couldn’t they love it?
 Popcorn appetizers, American burgers, and Carrie Underwood belting out “Jesus, Take The Wheel” over a muted widescreen of ESPN.
 Puerto Rico is a commonwealth of the United States, which can be helpful, but is sometimes also a shame.

 To be clear, I stayed a week in the neighborhood Viejo San Juan, the oldest settlement in Puerto Rico.
 I am also practically bilingual, except when the natives turn on their motor mouths, so this was an immersive experience and also a chance to feel superior to the overweight masses docking on their Carnival liners; though I probably already was, even without the Spanish.
 So while the bayside tourists scan a radius of two blocks and mark Puerto Rico off their check list, locals know Viejo San Juan and the rest of the island has much more to offer than Señor Frogs and Starbucks.
 Its bright colored houses, cobblestone streets, tight corners, and breezy humid air are enough to entice and also forget your next appointment.
-So few honks I heard towards cars holding up traffic nonsensically that I wanted to push driver’s horns for them.
+So little honks I heard towards cars holding up traffic nonsensically that I wanted to push driver’s horns for them.
 So many scrapes of cars parked millimeters from each other on side streets.
 Puerto Ricans are masters of the fifteen-point turn.

 They are also terrible drivers.
 “900 accidents a week on average in Puerto Rico,” says my cab driver to me in Spanish.
 She is one of the few people I had extensive talks with in Puerto Rican as she drove me to one of the baseball stadiums.
 “Puerto Rico has the most cars, gas stations, and Walgreens per capita in the world,” adds another tour guide to me and three Icelandic students around my age.
-He’s Luis from the company Natural Wonders, look him up on Facebook like he told me to do many times on our way to El Yunque Rainforest, the U.S. Forest Reserve’s only tropical rainforest.
+He’s Luis from the company Natural Wonders.
+Look him up on Facebook like he told me to do many times on our way to El Yunque Rainforest, the U.S. Forest Reserve’s only tropical rainforest.
 When I got in his van, he offered me “water, soda, beer, or rum,” Puerto Rico’s specialty- the Bacardi distillery is across the bay.
 I drank Rum and Coke on our descent after getting soaked in the forest with these three pale faces from Iceland.
 They had good English and their friends were in the only Icelandic movie I’ve ever seen.
 Who would’ve known?
 Clearly driving with alcohol is not a concern for people, nor is staying in your lane.

-I found that out as I drove to El Estadio Municipal de Roberto Clemente (Roberto Clemente Stadium) in my taxi, as a car nearly flipped, burning rubber and smoke in a complete 180 reversal near a freeway exit.
+I found that out as I drove to El Estadio Municipal de Roberto Clemente (Roberto Clemente Stadium) in my taxi as a car nearly flipped, burning rubber and smoke in a complete 180 reversal near a freeway exit.
 That’s pretty typical in Puerto Rico, and unfortunately it would probably prove to be the greatest spectacle of the evening.
 Let me back up.
 Knowing I’d be in Puerto Rico in January and on my lonesome (My dad was there on business), I knew there had to be some Winter league baseball to catch.
 I Googled and double-checked and finally found a stadium close by to our hotel- a quaint multi-courtyard slice of heaven with Macaws, Cockatoos, and Parrots guarding its posts amidst trickling fountains and a small pool.
-I had no idea if this game were real or if the teams would be there.
+I had no idea if this game was real or if the teams would be there.
 I just conversed with my cab driver until bright light posts in the distance affirmed my suspicions.
 “It looks empty though,” my driver said, but I had done my research.
 Message boards are a wonderful thing sometimes, and the most recent one I visited claimed that tickets were six bucks general admission, and that no one showed up.

 Well, it was mostly right.
 My ticket was seven and about several hundred fans inhabited the twenty thousand-seat stadium.
 “What is going on here?,” I said to myself, “there’s a baseball game, with some sparse major league talent- mostly double-A- and no one’s here.”
 It felt like a championship high school game where only the parents and fans of the schools nestle into the front section of a forty thousand seater, leaving a hollow, dead atmosphere.
 The top three teams were in a round robin playoff, though from the intensity of the crowd, or obvious lack thereof, it felt like an exhibition game.
 The first night I saw the Gigantes from Carolina host the Cagrejeros from Santurce, a neighboring village.
 It’s an outdoor stadium but it’s all astro turf, and at seven bucks a pop I don’t blame them.
 Who’s mowing a field everyday, seeding, re-seeding, watering, and tarping for teams who draw less than a thousand a night?